patricktobias86/microservice-directory/README.md

 `encode-base64` takes a JSON input with a `name` field and returns the same object with an added `base64` field containing the Base64 (UTF-8) encoding of `name`.

-This project generates an `openapi.json` file for all functions and uses **openapi-generator** to create `index.html`.
-Run `npm run generate-index` or let Netlify build do it automatically.
+This project uses a `swagger.json` file for all functions and loads Swagger UI from unpkg via `index.html`.

 ## Prerequisites